turingschool/curriculum/source/projects/eventmanager.markdown

 ### Using ERB

-We now need to update our appliation to:
+We now need to update our application to:

 * Require the ERB library
 * Create the ERB template from the contents of the template file